OneTrueJASH/Mem100X/CONTRIBUTING.md

 ### Suggesting Enhancements

-Have an idea to make Mem100x even faster?
-We're all ears!
+Have an idea to make Mem100x even faster, more reliable, or easier to use?

 1. Check if it's already suggested
 2. Create an issue with:
    - Clear description of the enhancement
    - Why it would be useful
-   - **Performance impact analysis**
+   - **Performance or maintainability impact analysis**
    - Possible implementation approach

 ### Pull Requests